-- 4.7 Neighbourhood Planning gives communities direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need.
-Neighbourhood Planning allows communities to prepare: - Neighbourhood Development Plans general planning policies for the development and use of land in a neighbourhood;

-- Neighbourhood Development Orders can grant planning permission for specific types of development in a specific neighbourhood area; and - Community Right to Build Orders put together by local people who can decide on the type, quantity and design of buildings they want, and in the locations they want them. - 4.8 Neighbourhood Plans must be in general conformity with the strategic policies of the Local Plan and be aligned with the strategic needs and priorities of the wider local area.
-Neighbourhood Plans should reflect these policies and neighbourhoods should plan positively to support them.
+- 4.12 Neighbourhood Planning gives communities direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need.
+Neighbourhood Planning allows communities to prepare: - Neighbourhood Development Plans general planning policies for the development and use of land in a neighbourhood; - Neighbourhood Development Orders can grant planning permission for specific types of development in a specific neighbourhood area; and - Community Right to Build Orders put together by local people who can decide on the type, quantity and design of buildings they want, and in the locations they want them. - 4.13 Neighbourhood Plans must be in general conformity with the strategic policies of the Local Plan and be aligned with the strategic needs and priorities of the wider local area.
+Neighbourhood Plans should reflect these policies and neighbourhoods should plan positively to support them the Local Plan and.
 They should not promote less development than set out in the Local Plan or undermine its strategic policies.
-Once in place they become part of the Local Plan and the policies contained within them are then used in the determination of planning applications. - 4.9 To date an application has been received from Saddleworth Parish Council for the designation of the Saddleworth Parish Council boundary as a neighbourhood planning area.
+Once in place they become part of the Local Plan and the policies contained within them are then used in the determination of planning applications. - 4.14 To date an application has been received from Saddleworth Parish Council for the designation of the Saddleworth Parish Council boundary as a neighbourhood planning area.
 This is being processed as appropriate.
-Another group has expressed an interest in preparing a Neighbourhood Plan and the council are currently working with them.
+Another group has expressed an interest in preparing a Neighbourhood Plan and the council are currently working with them. - 4.15 Currently there has been one neighbourhood area designated in Oldham Saddleworth Neighbourhood Area.
+This covers the whole parish area.
+An application was also made to the Peak District National Park Authority which covers part of the Parish Council area. - 4.16 Saddleworth Parish Council has now begin to prepare a neighbourhood plan with advice and assistance from Oldham Council and the Peak District National Park Authority. - 4.17 The key stages in the preparation of a neighbourhood plan are as follows: - Step 1: Designate a neighbourhood area; - Step 2: Preparation of a draft neighbourhood plan or order; - Step 3: Pre-submission publicity and consultation;